Our customized mentoring guides you through the challenges of leading excellence and being a change agent.

 - General, unspecified single topics.

-The personnel involved in this mentoring will use, during this process, some or all of the reference materials mentioned above.
+The personnel involved in this mentoring will use, during this process, some or all of the reference materials cited below.
 Initiative Sponsors, project leaders and others on the enterprise leadership team are typical users of Mentoring.
 We will integrate, wherever possible, any tools, talents and initiatives you already have in place.

 Evidence of success typically includes the following: